Shelter Dog Meal Donation Count:

 • Veterinarians should be aware of and abide by local, state, and federal statutes.

-Another main problem can come from the clients, not necessarily the doctors or lack of knowledge.
-Sometimes dog owners will refuse any type of treatment but what they consider to be holistic or homeopathic.
+Another main problem can come from the clients, not necessarily the doctors, or their lack of knowledge.
+Sometimes, dog owners will refuse any type of treatment except what they consider to be holistic or homeopathic.
 This can be a major problem if the ailment is just not treatable by alternative medicine.

 For example, Dr. Jeff Levy, an NYC veterinarian, answered a house call involving a dog with a broken back; he couldn’t move at all.
-The family wanted to use a holistic approach combing homeopathy and acupuncture.
-“I affirmed their philosophy, but recommended adding an orthopedist to the treatment team.
+The family wanted to use a holistic approach, combining homeopathy and acupuncture.
+“I affirmed their philosophy but recommended adding an orthopedist to the treatment team.
 With medication and acupuncture, the dog recovered completely.”

 Western Medicine

-Traditional or western medicine is thought of as the “norm” when it comes to medicine on this side of the globe.
-We are all brought up on it – going to our family doctors and taking over the counter drugs when something hurts.
-It’s works for decades, so many feel why mess with what works?
+Traditional or Western medicine is considered the “norm” when it comes to medicine on this side of the globe.
+We are all brought up on it—going to our family doctors and taking over-the-counter drugs when something hurts.
+It’s worked for decades, so many feel why mess with what works?

 For starters, people are starting to think all those chemicals and drugs are not the best for you (or your dog).
-And, as we learn about alternative forms of healing from around the world that have less side effects but work just as well, dog owners are starting to look toward those.
+As we learn about alternative forms of healing from around the world that have fewer side effects but work just as well, dog owners are starting to look toward those.

-And, for some, they like the idea of “home remedies” and doing something to help their pet themselves, rather just giving them a pill every day.
+Some people like the idea of “home remedies” and doing something to help their pets themselves rather than just giving them a pill every day.

 But a warm and fuzzy feeling is not enough for some, who are still wary about all these holistic approaches.
 After all, if all these organic and natural stuff works, why were drugs created in the first place?